jmmoyanos/jmmoyanos/README.md

 ### In a Nutshell

-- 🔭 I’m currently working on **Keepler* as a Cloud Engineer.
+- 🔭 I’m currently working on **Keepler** as a Cloud Engineer.
 - 🌱 I’m currently learning **ML and Data Engineering and Public Cloud**
 - 👯 I’m looking to collaborate on **Data/ML aplications**
-- 🤔 I’m looking for help with **Tech Entrepenuirship, freelancing**
+- 🤔 I’m looking for help with **Tech Entrepenuirship, freelancing, Open source**
 - 💬 Ask me about tech, Machine Learning, python, Data Engineering, SQL, Cloud
 - 😄 Pronouns: he/him